mooofin/Thalix/readme.md

+# Elden Ring Stutter Fix: CPU Affinity Optimization Mod

 ## Overview
-**EldenRingStutterFix** is a simple mod that improves **Elden Ring**'s performance by automatically adjusting CPU affinity settings.
-It prevents the game from overloading **CPU Core 0**, which is primarily responsible for handling system tasks, resulting in smoother gameplay and reduced stuttering.
+**EldenRingStutterFix** is a performance optimization utility designed to mitigate stuttering and frame pacing issues in *Elden Ring* by dynamically adjusting CPU core allocation.
+This mod prevents the game from overloading **CPU Core 0**, which is primarily responsible for system-level operations, thereby improving overall gameplay smoothness and reducing micro-stutters.

-## Why This Fix Works
+## Technical Background: Why This Fix Works

-### Understanding CPU Cores and Core 0
+### **1. CPU Core Utilization in Modern Systems**
-A **CPU (Central Processing Unit)** has multiple **cores**, which are like individual workers that handle different tasks.
-Modern computers have multiple cores (e.g., **4, 6, 8, or more**) to allow multitasking and improve performance.
-The **operating system (Windows)** and background applications primarily use **Core 0** for essential system processes, such as handling input, running services, and managing memory.

-### How Games Use CPU Cores
-Most modern games are designed to use multiple CPU cores, but sometimes they fail to **efficiently distribute their workload**.
-Instead of spreading their processing across **all available cores**, some games end up using **Core 0** more than others.
-This can cause performance issues because Core 0 is already busy with system tasks, leading to **CPU congestion** and **stuttering** in the game.
+Modern CPUs consist of multiple cores (logical and physical) that handle concurrent processing tasks.
+The **operating system (Windows)** typically assigns critical system processes—such as input handling, driver operations, and background services—to **Core 0**.
+This core acts as the default scheduler hub, making it more susceptible to congestion when additional workloads are imposed.

+### **2. Game Engine Thread Scheduling & Havok Physics**
+*Elden Ring* utilizes **FromSoftware’s proprietary engine** alongside **Havok Physics** for collision detection, environmental interactions, and dynamic object simulations.
+The Havok engine, while efficient, has known threading limitations:

+- **Single-Threaded Physics Calculations**: Many legacy Havok implementations rely heavily on a single primary thread for physics computations.
+- **Poor Core Distribution**: Despite multi-core optimizations in modern Havok versions, some engine subsystems (e.g., particle effects, cloth simulation) may still default to **Core 0** due to legacy code dependencies.
+- **CPU Contention**: When both game logic and physics simulations compete for **Core 0**, latency spikes occur, manifesting as stutters during gameplay.

+### **3. Elden Ring’s Core Scheduling Issue**
+While *Elden Ring* is designed to leverage multiple CPU cores, empirical testing reveals:
+- **Uneven Workload Distribution**: The game frequently assigns an excessive number of high-priority threads to **Core 0**, neglecting underutilized cores.
+- **Background Process Interference**: Anticheat (Easy Anti-Cheat), DRM checks, and asset streaming further strain **Core 0**, exacerbating frame-time inconsistencies.

-### The Fix: Disabling Core 0 for Elden Ring
+### **4. The Solution: Forcing Optimal Core Allocation**
-By manually **disabling Core 0** for Elden Ring, we force the game to distribute its workload to the remaining CPU cores.
-This helps in two key ways:
+By **excluding Core 0** from *Elden Ring’s* allowed CPU affinity mask, this mod:
-1. **Reduces congestion:** Since Core 0 is no longer handling both system processes and game processes, the operating system can run more smoothly.
+- **Reduces Core 0 Contention**: System tasks and game threads no longer compete for the same core.
-2. **Forces better multithreading:** The game engine is forced to reassign tasks to other cores, which improves overall performance and reduces stuttering.

-This fix is especially useful for games that are not well-optimized for multi-core CPUs and tend to rely too much on the **first core**.
+- **Encourages Better Thread Distribution**: The game engine is forced to utilize secondary cores (1, 2, 3, etc.) more effectively.
+- **Minimizes Stuttering**: Smoother frame delivery by preventing physics and rendering bottlenecks on Core 0.

-## Features
+## Key Features
-✅ Automatically detects and applies the fix when **Elden Ring** is running.
-✅ Disables **CPU Core 0** for the game process to reduce stuttering.
-✅ Runs in the background without user intervention.
-✅ Lightweight and easy to use – no extra dependencies required.
-✅ No modifications to game files.
+ **Automatic CPU Affinity Adjustment** – Dynamically restricts *Elden Ring* from using Core 0.
+ **Background Operation** – No in-game overlay or manual configuration required.
+ **Non-Intrusive** – No game file modifications or DLL injections.
+ **Lightweight** – Minimal system resource usage (~1MB RAM).

-## Installation
+## Installation & Usage
-1. **Download the latest release** from [GitHub Releases](#).
+1. **Download** the latest release from the [GitHub repository](#).
-2. **Run `eldenring_stutteringfix.exe` as Administrator** (required for changing CPU affinity).
+2. **Run `EldenRingStutterFix.exe` as Administrator** (required for CPU affinity adjustments).
-3. **Start Elden Ring** – the fix will be applied automatically.
+3. **Launch *Elden Ring*** – The fix applies automatically.
-4. Enjoy smoother gameplay!

-## Issue: Affinity Reset on Game Restart
-### **Problem**
-The CPU affinity setting does **not persist** after restarting Elden Ring.
-Once the game is closed and reopened, **CPU 0 is re-enabled**, and the fix must be applied again manually by restarting the script.

-### **Technical Explanation**
-By default, Windows assigns all CPU cores to a running application.
-Elden Ring should ideally optimize thread distribution on its own, but since it does not properly avoid **Core 0**, manual intervention is needed.
-However, because CPU affinity settings are reset when a process restarts, this fix only works while the script is running.
+4. **Verify Improved Performance** – Observe reduced stuttering and smoother frame pacing.